What is an intra-corporate transferee residence permit?

 Validity of residence permit

 The residence permit for managers and specialists is valid for a maximum of 3 years.
 The residence permit for trainees is valid for a maximum of 1 year.
-The maximum period of validity includes transfer between EU countries.
+The maximum period of validity includes transfers between EU countries.

 Type of residence permit